StarRocks/starrocks/docs/data_source/catalog/deltalake_catalog.md

 ## Usage notes

-- The file formats of Delta Lake that StarRocks supports are Parquet, ORC, and CSV.
+- The file format of Delta Lake that StarRocks supports is Parquet.
+Parquet files support the following compression formats: SNAPPY, LZ4, ZSTD, GZIP, and NO_COMPRESSION.
-- The data types of Delta Lake that StarRocks does not support are INTERVAL, BINARY, and UNION.
-Additionally, StarRocks does not support the MAP data type for CSV-formatted Delta Lake tables.
+- The data types of Delta Lake that StarRocks does not support are MAP and STRUCT.
-- You can only use Delta Lake catalogs to query data.
-You cannot use Delta Lake catalogs to drop, delete, or insert data into your Delta Lake cluster.

 ## Integration preparations